Kaizo: Origin

-Kaizo Mario World - (Japanese: 自作の改造マリオ（スーパーマリオワールド）を友人にプレイさせる, meaning "I force my friend to play my Mario hack (Super Mario World)") - was released in 2007 by T. Takemoto on the Japanese platform NicoNico.
-The first hack to officially use the phrase "Kaizo" in the title, it introduced many elements that would become synonymous with the design style: "kaizo blocks" - invisible blocks that are placed precisely where a player believes they should jump in order to punish their assumption, auto-scrollers that constantly increase in speed, post-goal obstacles (known as "kaizo traps") that require the player to take a specific action before finishing, and "Ultra Star" - a level consisting of extremely precise platform jumps and switches.
+Kaizo Mario World was released in 2007 by T. Takemoto on the Japanese platform Niconico.
+The first hack to officially use the phrase kaizo in the title, it introduced many elements that would become synonymous with the design style: "kaizo blocks"—invisible blocks that are placed precisely where a player believes they should jump in order to punish their assumption, auto-scrollers that constantly increase in speed, post-goal obstacles (known as "kaizo traps") that require the player to take a specific action before finishing, and "Ultra Star": a level consisting of extremely precise platform jumps and switches.